Sam Mitchell (EastEnders): Brief return (2016)

-Medcalf's return (2022–2025)
+Medcalf's return (2022–2026)

 On 29 January 2022, it was announced that Medcalf would reprise the role once again, taking over from Westbrook for the second time.
 Upon her return, Medcalf said "When the BBC approached me last year to reprise the role of Sam I was thrilled," said Medcalf.
 "She's a brilliant character and I can't wait to get back in the Square and work with the amazing cast of both familiar and new faces."
 Producer Kate Oates said: "The Mitchells are one of the most iconic families in soap, and I have long wanted to bring Sam back into the family fold."
 Westbrook reacted to Medcalf reprising the role by threatening to sue the BBC.
 Medcalf returned to filming on 8 February 2022.
 Her return scenes aired in the United Kingdom on 18 April 2022.

 In August 2022, executive producer Chris Clenshaw revealed that a "face from Sam past would crop up down the line".
-It was later announced that Nick Nevern had been cast as Sam's ex boyfriend Don, whom Sam had been in a relationship with while living in Spain.
+It was later announced that Nick Nevern had been cast as Sam's ex-boyfriend Don, whom Sam had been in a relationship with while living in Spain.

-In December 2022, following the return of Sid Owen as Sam's first love and ex-husband Ricky, it was announced that Sam and Ricky's romance would be revisited.
+In December 2022, following the return of Sid Owen as Sam's ex-husband Ricky, it was announced that Sam and Ricky's romance would be revisited.
 Sam and Ricky reunited with Sam being offered the chance to go and live in Germany with Ricky and his family; however, Sam chose to stay in Walford with Ricky going to Germany alone, signalling the departure of Owen once again.
 On 13 April 2023, EastEnders aired a temporary exit for Sam.
 Radio Times confirmed that Medcalf was on an extended break and that she would be returning.

 Executive producer Chris Clenshaw confirmed Sam's return: "Sam will be making her way back to the Square this autumn, actually, and in typical Sam Mitchell fashion, she finds herself in a troublesome place and has to ask big brother Phil to help her out of a sticky situation.
 Lots has happened since she's been away – obviously she's got a grandchild, Charli, but Ricky Jr. isn't happy that his mum has been so absent.
 I think the great thing about Sam is that she's very much a character that can kind of turn up at the Mitchells at any time, cause mayhem and leave them to sort out her mess every time.
 There's a lot of fun with Sam."
 Her onscreen return aired on 21 November 2023.

 Medcalf left the role in the episode broadcast on 18 January 2024 in an unannounced departure, with the "door being left open" for her to return in the future.
-In November 2025, it was announced she would reprise the role for a short stint beginning the following month.